 Ange is practical and articulate while Tim is a keen photographer and loves a chat.

 Brad leads our catering and housekeeping team.
 A qualified chef Brad enjoys creating tasty menus for our guests and is very cool under pressure.
 Brad has 16 years experience and always has a welcoming smile.
-Brad specialises in delivering high quality catering to large groups and his experience means he can deliver – from weddings and corporate functions right through to school camps.
-Brad’s favourite dish is…
+Brad specialises in delivering high-quality catering to large groups and his experience means he can deliver – from weddings and corporate functions right through to school camps.
+Brad’s favourite dessert is a rich chocolate brownie with King Island double cream.